Young woman smiling with glass of water after learning about normal estradiol levels in women

 With just a small sample of blood (collected with a simple finger prick), you can check your levels of 5 different hormones related to fertility: estradiol, luteinizing hormone, follicle-stimulating hormone, total testosterone, and thyroid-stimulating hormone.
 And you receive your results securely online—so you can easily access insights on your hormone balance whenever you want.

-For an even more comprehensive look at your hormone levels, try the at-home Women’s Health Test.
+For an even more comprehensive look at your hormone levels, try the at-home Women’s hormone Test.
 By measuring 11 key biomarkers that play important roles in a woman’s health, the test can reveal any abnormal hormone levels that may be keeping you from feeling your best.

 References